ClementTsang/bottom/docs/content/troubleshooting.md

 <figure>
     <img src="../assets/screenshots/troubleshooting/cmd_prompt_font.webp" alt="Setting a new font in Command Prompt/PowerShell"/>
 </figure>

+### Still having issues?

+If you're still having issues, feel free to open a [discussion](https://github.com/ClementTsang/bottom/discussions/new/) question about it, and I (or others) can try to help.

 ## Why can't I see all my temperature sensors on Windows?